 5th.
-Are you in lavor of any practicable reform the present Free School system?
+Are you in lavor of any practicable reform of the present Free School systemi I am.

-Fellow-citizens, you have my reply to the above nterrogatories; and I will here take occasion to remark, that the opinions I now entertain upon the principles involved are founded upon concluusions me to whilst serving you in the Legislature, and are fully sustained by my votes, as they appear on the Journals.
-Respectfully,
+Fellow-oitizens, you have my reply to the above interrogatories; and 1 will here take occasion to remark, that the opinions I now entertain upon the principles involved are founded upon conclusions some to whilst serving you in the Legislature, and are fully sustained by my votes, as they appear on

-J. W. MILLER TO THE VOTERS OF SPARTANRURG DISTRICT.
+J. W. MILLER.

-As several questions have been propounded to the Candidates through the newspapers, and as I believe in the right of one or "many voters" to require the opinions of those who offer themselves as Candidates to represent them, I now proceed to answer the questions propounded:
+TO THE VOTERS OF SPARTANBURG DISTRICT.
+As several questions have been propounded to the Candidates through the newspapers, and as I believe in the right of one or "many voters" to require the opinions of those who offer themselves as Candidates to represent them, I now proceed to answer the questions propounded

 1st.
-In the first place, then, I shall most cortain ly be opposed to any further appropriations to the
+In the first place, then, I shall most cortainly be opposed to any further appropriations to the Blue Ridge Railroad

-Blue Ridge Railroad.
 2d.
 I am fully satisfied that the people have the right of voting directly for Electors of President and Vice President; and as I gave my opinion at length, through the newspapers of the District, two years ago, upon this subject, it is only necessary to add that it remains unaltered.

 3d.
-I am in favor of increasing the jurisdiction of Magistrates, and am fully satisfied that such in creased jurisdiction, properly guarded, would be beneficial to the community.
+I am in favor of increasing the jurisdiction of Magistrates, and am fully satisfied that such inoreased jurisdiction, properly guarded, would be beneficial to the community.

 4th.
-I have, during the period that I have had the honor to represent you in the State Legislature. never voted for "the large annual appropriations to the South Carolina College," believing that they ranscended the limits of that prudential economy which, as your representative, I felt it my duty to advocate.
+I have, during the period that I have had the honor to represent you in the State Legislature, never voted for "the large annual appropriations to the South Carolina College," believing that they transcended the limits of that prudential coonomy which, as your representative, I felt it my duty to advocate

 5th.
-I have always been an advocate of the Fre-School system, and should most certainly be in favor of any "practical reform" that would render it more efficient, Most respectfully, J. WINSMITH
+I have always been an advocate of the Free School system, and should most certainly be in favor of any "practical reform" that would render it J. WINSMITH.

-Camp Hill, August 11, 1856.
+CAMP HILL, August 11, 1856.

 Some time ago the Greenville Patriot published an account of a horrid murder having been committed in a horrid place, in North Carolina, near the Georgia line, wherein the body was described as presenting a horrid disfiguration when found.
 It since learns that the supposed dead man wrote the account to throw the Georgia authorities off the scent.
-It was not so, however, and they have resur-
+It was not so, however, and they have resurrected him.

-Pryor, of the Enquirer, and Ridgeway, of the Whig, Richmond, exchanged shots near Washing. ton, on the 6th inet., but without damage to either.
+Pryor, of the Enquirer, and Ridgeway, of the Whig, Richmond, exchanged shots near Washing.
 They then resumed amicable relations.